hygiene colorado history

 Today, the picturesque town of Hygiene, Colorado may still hold some healing powers.
 Popular with bicyclists and locals, this charming town offers Longmont visitors an off-the-beaten-path experience.
 Grab breakfast at Crane Hollow Café, then stop next door at Rabbit Brush Gallery, or The Red Door, art galleries and craft shops that feature local and regional artists’ work.
 Before leaving town, check out The Mountain Fountain Market & Deli, the town’s general store, gathering place and gluten-free bakery.
 All three are open daily, so whether you are looking for a leisurely drive or you’re thinking about taking a long, area bike ride, consider Hygiene.
 It’ll take your breath away.

 The Mountain Fountain is in the historic building that was originally Clarks Food Market, which it remained for many, many years.
 Clarks was an integral part of the community.
 When the clarks retured, it became the beloved Mary’s Market followed by the popular Purple Door Market.
-Carrie now owns the store and is excited about the future of Hygiene Colorado and the exciting times to come in the store.
+Carrie now owns the store and is excited about Hygiene Colorado History and the future of Hygiene and the exciting times to come in the store.
 Carrie is a college educator and an organic food and beverage enthusiast.
 She has rebranded the store as The Mountain Fountain and is adding new and unique offerings that compliment an already remarkable store.
 The Mountain Fountain will retain the small town store feel that previous owners protected but we have already added some great new features.
 Carrie has some fantastic plans that will allow the store to reach even more neighbors, bike riders and people just passing through.
 Carrie is keenly aware that the store has become a local landmark and is humbled in being a part of that history..